Navigate to: Marketing & Site Search > Site Search

 Used to create a list of words that can be used as an alternative and is saved in the synonym list, when a user enters a search keyword it is then compared with the synonym list to find the match before displaying the search results

-Ex: If a text entered = “Brown Fox” and synonym list has Fox= “coyote, dingo” then the search results would display products that have fox, coyote, dingo
+Ex: If a text entered = “Brown Fox” and the synonym list has Fox= “coyote, dingo” then the search results would display products that have fox, coyote, dingo

 Used to ignore all stop words if found in the search keyword.
-Stop words are usually words like “to”, “I”, “has”, “the”, “be”, “or”, etc. They are filler words that help sentences flow better, but provide very little context on their own.
+Stop words are usually words like “to”, “I”, “has”, “the”, “be”, “or”, etc. They are filler words that help sentences flow better, but provide a very little context on their own.

 Ex: If a text entered = “The Quick Brown Fox” it will be considered as “quick brown fox”